 \section{Introduction}

-Many important practical problems are associated with combinatorial optimization problems, which are used to minimize cost functions with discrete variables.
+Combinatorial optimization problems, which are used to minimize cost functions with descrete variables, have significant real-world applications.
 Combinatorial optimization problems can generally be mapped to the search of the ground state of a classical Ising Hamiltonian \cite{Ising_mapping}.
 Quantum annealing (QA)\cite{QA_original}, which is strongly related to adiabatic quantum computation \cite{AQC_original}, was proposed as a method for searching the ground state of a Hamiltonian with a complicated energy landscape.
 This is achieved by utilizing quantum fluctuation to efficiently escape local minima.
 Quantum annealing is contrasted with simulated annealing (SA), \cite{SA_original} which employs thermal fluctuations.
 Numerous studies have investigated whether QA significantly outperforms SA in terms of the computational time required to obtain a high-accuracy solution.
-Most studies have shown that QA is superior to SA \cite{QA_sup1, QA_sup2}, while a few have suggested that it is inferior \cite{QA_inf}.
-Recently, commercial QA machines based on superconducting flux qubits \cite{D-wave} have been developed by D-Wave Systems Inc. Experimental research using the QA machines has also been performed, comparing performance of QA and SA \cite{D-wave_SA1, D-wave_SA2}.
+Most of the studies have shown that QA is superior to SA \cite{QA_sup1, QA_sup2}, while a few have suggested that it is inferior \cite{QA_inf}.
+Recently, commercial QA machines based on superconducting flux qubits \cite{D-wave} have been developed by D-Wave Systems Inc. Experimental researches using the QA machines have been performed, comparing performance of QA and SA \cite{D-wave_SA1, D-wave_SA2}.
 Other researches have demonstrated the applicability of the QA machines to practical problems \cite{application1, application2}.
 In addition, the further improvements of QA machines are discussed deeply.
 In particular, one of the promising direction of the improvements is to implement the XX interaction and introduce the non-stoquastic Hamiltonian.
-Nontrivial quantum fluctuation described by the XX interaction and the other hampers efficient classical computation due to sign problem except for several examples \cite{OhzekiQMC}.
+Nontrivial quantum fluctuation, the XX interaction and the other, hamper efficient classical computation due to sign problem except for several examples \cite{OhzekiQMC}.
 However the nontrivial quantum fluctuation shows the exponential acceleration for several specific problems \cite{Seki1,Seki2}.
-The implementation of the nontrivial quantum fluctuations is essential to show the quantum supremacy and demonstrate the power of quantum computation.
+The implementation of the nontrivial quantum fluctuations might be essential to show the quantum supremacy and demonstrate the power of quantum computation.